 High Speed Internet (Broadband ADSL) in Mexico

-Telmex, Mexico's incumbent and dominant telephone company, has invested heavily in the creation and delivery of a high speed internet network across Mexico.
-Their ADSL service, with a trade name of "Infinitum" is relatively expensive but good.
-Subscribers to their ADSL service may also use the "Prodigy" WiFI access, available at some shops, restaurants and most airports, free of charge using their client ID and password.
+Telmex, Mexico's incumbent telephone company, has invested heavily in the creation and delivery of a high speed internet network across Mexico.
+Their ADSL service, with a trade name of "Infinitum" offers three levels of service with packages that include local, national and international calls from the land line in addition to the high speed internet.
+Subscribers to Telmex's ADSL service may also use the extensive network of "Infinitum" WiFI access hotspots the company manages, which are available at shops, restaurants and most airports, free of charge using their client ID and password.

 In certain regions, cable companies offer excellent high-speed internet services in addition to TV channels.
-If you are in an area where cable is available, you may want to consider it as an alternative to Telmex's Infinitum product, as the upload/download speeds are faster and the monthly fees are about the same.
-The disadvantage of cable is that you miss out on the "Infinitum WiFi" access from thousands of hot-spots across Mexico, which comes included in the Telmex ADSL package.
-If you travel often and need use of WiFi hotspots, you may buy the WiFi service separately if you choose to go with the cable option.
+If you are in an area where cable is available, you may want to consider it as an alternative to Telmex's Infinitum product.
+The disadvantage of cable is that you miss out on the "Infinitum WiFi" access from thousands of hot-spots across Mexico, which comes included in Telmex's ADSL package.

 Internet Over Cellular Networks

-Mexico now offers high speed internet access over the new "3G" cellular networks.
+Mexico now offers high speed internet access over the latest high speed cellular networks.
 Telmex, Iusacell and Movistar all offer a high-speed service which is accessed directly over smart phones and other devices e.g. iPad, or via a special "aerial" plugged into a laptop's USB port.

 If you have an wireless internet plan with a phone company in your home country, you may be able to access one of Mexico's networks automatically.
 Check with your local provider about international data roaming access and charges.
 See also Internet Access on Cell Phones in Mexico on this guide.